NordicSemiconductor/pc-nrfconnect-docs/core_development.md

-When you are developing common code in `pc-nrfconnect-shared` and you want to check the changes quickly in the launcher or an app the steps above are not sufficient, because by default the launcher will include a released version of `pc-nrfconnect-shared` from GitHub, not you local one.
+When you are developing common code in `pc-nrfconnect-shared` and you want to check the changes quickly in the launcher or an app the steps above are not sufficient, because by default the launcher will include a released version of `pc-nrfconnect-shared` from GitHub, not your local one.
 But with some additional effort you can achieve this by leveraging [`npm-link`](https://docs.npmjs.com/cli/link):